 When it comes to sports, casual adult recreational leagues often go unnoticed, as events such as the Little League World Series, March Madness, and the major professional leagues dominate the spotlight.
 While youth sports participation is consistently monitored, the participation trends for adult leagues tend to be neglected.

-To get a better idea of the current landscape of adult recreational sports leagues, an examination of CivicScience data reveal 9% of U.S. adults say they’re currently playing in a league, while a further 11% aren’t currently playing but plan to do so in the future.
+To get a better idea of the current landscape of adult recreational sports leagues in America, an examination of CivicScience data reveal 9% of U.S. adults say they’re currently playing in a league, while a further 11% aren’t currently playing but plan to do so in the future.
 Twenty-one percent say they’ve taken part in a league in the past but don’t plan on doing so again in the future.

 Playing a sport can be an expensive venture, particularly with inflation at higher levels over the past year.
 Studies show it’s made an impact at the youth level, but what about the adult recreational level, where leagues can run in the hundreds of dollars to join?
 A look at the data reveals more than a quarter (27%) of consumers who considered joining a league in the past 12 months decided against doing so due to the cost associated (n=1,244).

 One in five are likely to participate in a recreational league this summer.